Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

     ![buildinprog1](images/buildinprog1.png)

 1. The build will generate and push the docker image to ACR.
-After the build is completes, you will see the build summary.
+After the build is completed, you will see the build summary.
 To view the generated images in the Azure Portal, select the **Azure Container Registry** and navigate to the **Repositories**.

     ![imagesinrepo](images/imagesinrepo.png)

 1. Switch back to the Azure DevOps portal.
-Select the **Releases** tab in the **Pipelines** section and double-click the latest release.
+Select the **Release** tab in the **Pipelines** section and double-click on the latest release.
 Select **In progress** link to see the live logs and release summary.

     ![releaseinprog](images/releaseinprog.png)